Haltroy/AxamlToCodeConvert/README.md

 ## Features

  - Convert Axaml to `Init()` code.
- - Support for custom controls.
+ - Support for custom controls (the ones that do provide you with a dictonary file).
- - Support for bindings.
+ - View code (thanks for [`AvalonEdit`](https://github.com/AvaloniaUI/AvaloniaEdit) for syntax highligting)
+ - Convert multiple AXAMLs (thanks to [`FluentAvalonia`](https://github.com/amwx/FluentAvalonia) for tab control)

 ## Build